 Framing Runs: It’s Not About ‘Stealing Extra Strikes’

-As part of our series on advanced baseball metrics, we examine what framing runs tell us about the hidden greatness of Austin Barnes and Tyler Flowers, and Willson Contreras’ dramatic improvement behind the plate.
+As part of our series on advanced baseball metrics, we examine what framing runs tell us about the game’s best pitch framers behind the plate.

 Things turned ugly one summer day at Wrigley Field in 2019 when Chicago Cubs slugger Willson Contreras took exception to a strike call fellow catcher Tyler Flowers coaxed for the Atlanta Braves.